 All staff working in this school have a responsibility to safeguard the children in their care.
-Staff can only achieve this effectively if they:-
+Staff can only achieve this effectively if they: -

-- are clear about what is expected of them - have the skills, knowledge, behaviours, values and attitudes to carry out their role - are fully supported in their role and managed effectively
+- are clear about what is expected of them - have the skills, knowledge, behaviours, values, and attitudes to carry out their role - are fully supported in their role and managed effectively

 Safeguarding supervision is available for any member of staff as required.
-Members of the safeguarding team receive planned safeguarding supervision three times per year.
+Members of the safeguarding team receive planned safeguarding supervision once per term or on request.